ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

     ~~~

 Rake uses pandoc with --listings option when it converts markdown to latex.
-The generated latex file uses listings package to list source files instead of verbatim environment.
+The generated latex file uses 'listings package' to list source files instead of verbatim environment.
-The markdwon above is converted to the following latex source file.
+The markdown above is converted to the following latex source file.

     \begin{lstlisting}[language=C, numbers=left]
     int